drakkan/sftpgo/docs/howto/two-factor-authentication.md

 ![Admin 2FA](./img/admin-2FA.png)

-Then select a configuration and click "Generate new secret".
+Then select a configuration and click "Generate new secret key".
 A QR code will be generated which you can scan with a compatible app.
-After you configured your app, enter a test code to ensure everything works correctly and click on "Verify and save".
+After you configured your app, enter a test code to ensure everything works correctly and click on "Save".

 ![Enable 2FA](./img/admin-save-2FA.png)

+Then save the configuration.

 SFTPGo automatically generates some recovery codes.
 They are a set of one time use codes that can be used in place of the TOTP to login to the web UI.
 You can use them if you lose access to your phone to login to your account and disable or regenerate TOTP configuration.